 Each of the topics we teach has unique visual needs, and I was hoping the features of the Zoom camera would provide a better audio/visual experience for my students than my laptop.
 I wanted to compare them side by side.
 So, I hosted a Zoom meeting on my laptop and recorded that, then did another Zoom meeting on the Portal.
 Here’s a compilation of those videos so you can see how they compare.

-You can read a lot more details about the Portal and all of its features elsewhere on the Web.
+You can read a lot more details about the Portal and all of its functions elsewhere on the Web.
 These takeaways are just about Zoom on the Portal.

 My general impressions are: It’s easy to use for Zoom.
 The speakers, the mics and the camera are all much better than my laptop.
 It has a wider angle than my laptop, and the mic works much better when I’m far enough away to see my whole body.
 So, it is much better for teaching physical full-body skills than a laptop is.